palewire/first-python-notebook/docs/src/columns.md

 In this case, we can use the `str` method, which is short for string.
 In many computer programming languages, string is the technical term used to refer to text.
 Thus, the pandas `str` method is designed to manipulate a column of text.
 It can change the casing of text, find and replace different patterns and conduct many other useful operations.

-You can access by chaining `.str` and your desired manipulation method after the column name.
+You can access it by chaining `.str` and your desired manipulation method after the column name.
 In this case, we want to use the `upper` method, which will convert all of the text in the column to uppercase.

 ```{code-cell}
 :tags: [show-input]